fireship-io/fireship.io/hugo/content/courses/angular/basics-anatomy-of-angular.md

 ---
 title: Anatomy
-description: The purpose of every file in Angular
+description: The purpose of every file in Angular.
 weight: 15
 lastmod: 2019-07-16T10:23:30-09:00
 draft: false